RobAustin/low-latency-primitive-concurrent-queues/README.md

 ### Aim

-Our aim is to be extremely low latency with near zero [GC](http://www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html) overhead.
+The aim is to be extremely low latency with near zero [GC](http://www.oracle.com/technetwork/java/javase/gc-tuning-6-140523.html) overhead.

-An example of how to use on of our low latency bounded queues.
+An example of how to use one of our low latency bounded queues.

 ```